andreykuzin70/batch_igv/README.md

 # batch_igv
 Automating image generation in IGV by generating batch script.

+**Warning: Make sure no other IGV sessions are being used at the same time because they may be closed out of!!!**

 The script uses external packages, therefore, before attempting to use the script one needs to verify that the following libraries are installed:
  1. Pandas
  2. ArgParse